 Mixed Berry Jam

-My mixed berry jam, also known as jumble berry jam, is probably one of my favourite jams, richly coloured and packed full of intense rich berry flavours.
+My mixed berry jam, also known as jumbleberry jam, is probably one of my favourite jams, richly coloured and packed full of intense rich berry flavours.

 Be warned that jam making is addictive and once you start you won’t be able to stop at just once batch!

-Mixed bags of frozen berries are available year round in the freezer section of the supermarket – for the best results and that intensely fruity flavour, use a mixture that includes red and blackcurrants.
+- Frozen mixed berries – We always keep a bag in the freezer – I add them to overnight oats and smoothies, pies and crumbles or make a quick compote from them.
+For the best results and that intensely fruity flavour, use a mixture that includes red and blackcurrants.
 These fruits have higher levels of pectin than other berries, making it easier to get the jam to set.

-I’ve made this jam with several different berry mixes containing some or all of strawberries, blueberries, raspberries and red and blackcurrants.
+I’ve made this jam with several different berry mixes containing some or all of strawberries, blackberries, blueberries, raspberries and red and blackcurrants.

-How Do I Make Frozen Berry Jam?
+How Do I Make Berry Jam?

-Step One – Throw the berries into a saucepan and cut any of the larger strawberries and blackberries in half.
+Step One – Throw the berries into a large saucepan and cut any of the larger strawberries and blackberries in half.

 Step Two – Add the sugar and lemon juice.
 Stir in and allow to defrost.